georgiakak/rooftopPV_dbsmR2025/README.md

 # 🏛️ EU Digital Building Stock Model (DBSM R2025)

-The **EU Digital Building Stock Model (DBSM)** provides a detailed and comprehensive **geospatial database of individual buildings** across the European Union.
+The **EU Digital Building Stock Model (DBSM)** provides a detailed and comprehensive and homogeneous **geospatial database of individual buildings** across the European Union.
 While primarily focused on **energy-related characteristics**, the model supports a broad range of applications.

 This initiative aims to support major EU energy policies—such as the **Energy Performance of Buildings Directive (EPBD)**—by enabling **data-driven, targeted investment decisions** in line with the **EU Renovation Wave**.
 DBSM also supports the **European Affordable Housing Initiative** by enabling high-resolution "**what-if**" analyses and assessments.

+DBSM enables bottom-up solutions from the individual building level to entire neighbourhoods and national scales.
+By leveraging DBSM, public administrators, policymakers, researchers, and energy planners can effectively address key challenges in energy, infrastructure, and urban development.
 ---

 ## 📁 Repository Structure